Resource

 • Fans in extreme heat FAQ

-Vancouver Coastal Health and the City of Vancouver (Find at the bottom of the page); Available in: English, Punjabi, Simplified Chinese, Traditional Chinese, Tagalog, Vietnamese.
+Vancouver Coastal Health & City of Vancouver; Available in: English, Punjabi, Simplified Chinese, Traditional Chinese, Tagalog, Vietnamese.

 HealthLink BC; Available in: English, Arabic, Chinese-Simplified, Chinese-Traditional, Farsi, French, Hindi, Japanese, Korean, Punjabi, Russian, Spanish, Tagalog, Ukrainian, Vietnamese